jjplascak/US-Cancer-Mortality-by-Occupation/README.md

 See 'Tables_ACS_rev_aug.22.25.xlsx' (Results branch) for detailed tables of results including listing all cancer mortality rates by occupation, sex, and cancer site/type.
 These can be sorted or processed for further investigation (e.g., top 'N' occupations with % highest cancer burden by site)

-Download and open 'InteractiveForestPlot_FigS1aR1.html' (Results branch) for an interactive forest plot of age-adjusted cancer mortality rates by occupation with drop-down boxes to select cancer site, sex, and major occupation groupings (to explore cancer burden across occupations)
+Download and open 'InteractiveForestPlot_FigS1aR1.html' (Results branch) for an interactive forest plot of age-adjusted cancer mortality rates and the rate rank (1=highest rate) by occupation with drop-down boxes to select cancer site, sex, and major occupation groupings (to explore cancer burden across occupations)

-Download and open 'InteractiveForestPlot_FigS1bR1.html' (Results branch) for an interactive forest plot of age-adjusted cancer mortality rates by occupation with drop-down boxes to select sex and a specific occupation (to explore cancer burden for a specific occupation) - OR - https://jjplascak.github.io/US-Cancer-Mortality-by-Occupation/index.html
+Download and open 'InteractiveForestPlot_FigS1bR1.html' (Results branch) for an interactive forest plot of age-adjusted cancer mortality rates and the rate rank (1=highest rate) by occupation with drop-down boxes to select sex and a specific occupation (to explore cancer burden for a specific occupation) - OR - https://jjplascak.github.io/US-Cancer-Mortality-by-Occupation/index.html